material-components/material-components-web/packages/mdc-slider/README.md

 ### Using a step value

-> **NOTE**: If a slider contains a step value it does _not_ mean that the slider is a "discrete"
+> **NOTE**: In a discrete slider, the step value defines the slider values that are valid.
+In a continuous
-> slider.
-"Discrete slider" is a UX treatment, while having a step value is behavioral.
+> slider, the step value only defines the size of an arrow key step, but the slider can still hold continuous values.

 `MDCSlider` supports quantization by allowing users to supply a floating-point `step` value via a `data-step` attribute.